 Although cash reserves after closing are not required for the SFHGLP, cash reserves are considered in the risk assessment provided by GUS.
-When disclosing the assets of applicants on the "Assets and Liabilities" page of GUS, lenders have the responsibility to determine if the asset is liquid or readily converted to cash and can be done so absent retirement or job termination.
+When disclosing the assets of the borrower on the "Assets and Liabilities" page of GUS, lenders have the responsibility to determine if the asset is liquid or readily converted to cash and can be done so absent retirement or job termination.
 Assets such as 401 (k)s, IRAs, etc. may be included in the underwriting analysis up to only 60 percent of the vested value.
-Funds borrowed against these accounts may be used for loan closing, but are not to be considered as cash reserves.
-Gift funds from any source will not be included in the cash reserves calculation in GUS.
-Cash reserves are used for the purpose of qualifying applicants for a loan.
-Cash to close remains the lender's responsibility to verify and document that applicants have sufficient funds to facilitate loan closing.
+Funds borrowed against these accounts may be used for loan closing but are not to be considered as cash reserves.
+Funds from gifts from any source will not be included in the cash reserves calculation in GUS.
+Cash reserves are used for the purpose of qualifying the applicant for a loan.
+Cash to close remains the lender's responsibility to verify and document that the borrower has sufficient funds to facilitate loan closing.
 Documentation will be retained in the lender's permanent case file.

 Assets should never be overvalued as it affects the risk assessment provided by the automated underwriting system and misrepresents the file presented for a Conditional Commitment for Loan Note Guarantee.
-Guidance on the calculation of reserves is explained in Chapter 9.
+The lesser of the current balance or previous month's ending balance will be input on the "Assets and Liabilities" page of GUS if utilized in the underwriting decision.
 In lieu of entering assets in GUS, the lender may underwrite to the most conservative approach with no consideration of assets on the "Assets and Liabilities" page and underwriting recommendation.